cx-language/cx/README.md

 the [design document](docs/design.md), and the [language specification](docs/spec/spec.pdf).
 Note that all of these documents are still incomplete.

-You can try out the language online at the [Delta Sandbox](https://delta-lang.github.io/sandbox) (currently not working).
-Also check out the [standard library API reference](https://delta-lang.github.io/stdlib).

 ## Building from source

 Building Delta from source requires the following dependencies: a C++17